 Any staff member at the preadministration session who'll be administering the test needs a user account to access the TA Interface.
 Test coordinators create these accounts in TIDE.

-Tell proctors they can use their accounts to sign in to the TA Interface Practice Site and practice giving the test.
+Tell proctors they can use their accounts to sign in to the TA Interface Practice Site and to practice giving the test.